Amplifiers are used in powerful audio setups because of their unmatched ability to increase audio power.

-The amp buzz we’ve seen above is classified into two categories.
+The amp buzz we’ve discussed above is classified into two categories.
 These are:

-The 120Hz buzz refers to the amp noises that ground loops cause
+- 120 HZ Buzz: The 120Hz buzz refers to amp noises that ground loops cause.

-Once you determine the underlying cause of an amplifier buzz, you can fix it with ease.
-Here are the basic ways to troubleshoot and fix the varied types of amp buzz:
+Once you determine the underlying cause of the amplifier buzz, you can fix it with ease.
+Here are basic ways to troubleshoot and fix the various types of amp buzz:

 1. Isolate the Problem

 Since no single method can fix all the underlying causes of amp buzz, it’s essential to begin by identifying and isolating the issue.
 Ignoring this crucial step can lead to multiple challenges: